Hvaheterdu/Games/GameOfLife/README.md

 ```
 $ python3 main.py -h
 ```

-Since the program uses argparse, an information table will appear with description on how to run the program
+Since the program uses *argparse*, an information table will appear with a description on how to run the program

 The *src* folder contains source files.